benchanjamin/Algorithms/README.md

 # Algorithms

-As of September 6, 2021, this C++ library is half-complete and is still a making in-progress.
+As of September 6, 2021, this C++ library is half-complete.

 I created a C++ library that replicates most of the functionalities of Prof. Sedgewick and Prof. Wayne's Java libraries from their textbook, Algorithms, 4th edition.
 All of my C++ programs are tested in my main.cpp file and are